-Motor racing: Sauber’s Ericsson fit to race after Thai chicken accident
+Sauber’s Ericsson fit to race after Thai chicken accident

-SEPANG, Malaysia Sauber’s Marcus Ericsson was left wondering why the chicken crossed the road after falling foul of one while training in Thailand last week.
+SEPANG, Malaysia (Reuters) - Sauber’s Marcus Ericsson was left wondering why the chicken crossed the road after falling foul of one while training in Thailand last week.

 But he says his accident will not stop him taking part in Sunday's Malaysian Grand Prix.